FranRiadigos/InterviewTest/README.md

 # Skeleton Project for Interview Tests

-An Android Project for developers to use as a template in order to speed up building a challenge test from scratch.
+An Android Project for developers to use as a template in order to speed up building a interview test from scratch.

 You can read what decisions and considerations were taken while developing this sample in the following article: